flyerhzm/switch_user/README.md

 Inspired from [hobo][0], switch_user provides a convenient way to switch current user that speeds up your development.

+it is rails 3 gem only now, but I will add rails 2 support soon.

 Use Case
 --------